warptools/warpforge-site/README.md

 # Warpforge
 Warpforge offers software build tools for language-agnostic, hermetic builds, for developer productivity, security, and sanity.
-It’s tooling for developers.
-It’s open source.
+It's tooling for developers.
+It's open source.
 It gives reproducible environments, so you can do reproducible work.
-And we hope it’ll take over the world.
+And we hope it'll take over the world.

 ## Warpsys
-A package ecosystem of stuff that’s easy to use in `warpforge`, so that when you want to get stuff done, you can build upon what others have already made!
+A package ecosystem of stuff that's easy to use in `warpforge`, so that when you want to get stuff done, you can build upon what others have already made!

 It is however optional and you can use `warpforge` however you want, with whatever software inside it you like.